-On 21 March 2018, the Hong Kong Legislative Council passed The Inland Revenue (Amendment) (No. 7) Bill 2017 (the "Bill") which introduces the two-tiered profits tax rates regime.
-The Bill was signed into law on 28 March 2018 and was gazetted on the following day.
 Under the two-tiered profits tax rates regime, the first HK\$2,000,000 of profits of qualifying corporation will be taxed at 8.25%, and profits above HK\$2,000,000 will be taxed at 16.5%.
-For the year ended 31 March 2020 and 2019, Hong Kong profits tax of the qualified entity of the Group is calculated in accordance with the two-tiered profits tax rates regime.
+For the years ended 31 March 2023 and 2022, Hong Kong profits tax of the qualified entity of the Group is calculated in accordance with the two-tiered profits tax rates regime.
 The profits of other Group entities in Hong Kong not qualifying for the two-tiered profits tax rates regime will continue to be taxed at the flat rate of 16.5%.

-The income tax expense for the years ended 31 March 2020 and 2019 can be reconciled to the (loss) profit before tax per the consolidated statements of profit or loss and other comprehensive income as follows:
+The income tax credit for the years ended 31 March 2023 and 2022 can be reconciled to the profit (loss) before tax per the consolidated statements of profit or loss and other comprehensive income as follows: